mnr/writing-wip/kwak-anthology.md

 “One minute please.” the receptionist paused, then faded to black.
 In their place appeared a dark-haired, middle-age man.
 He looked up and adjusted something on his desk.

 “Hello Mr. Belo.
-My name is Farj Abdalla.
+My name is Farj Capcin.
 I’m told you have some questions.”
 He waved his hand from off-screen to the center of his view, adding two more individuals.
 “This is Ms. Broin, our attorney, and Mr. Nilsson, who manages media relations for the Hestia Ovens.
 Since you are a police representative, we are recording this call.
 Do you object?”

 The prickly reception did not surprise Araci.
 He’d used his police status to get the receptionist to act, but knew it would put everyone on guard.

 “I’m investigating the death of Dakota Williams...”

 Araci hadn’t finished speaking, but Broin the attorney immediately searched for something.
 She tapped Farj and pointed to whatever she had found.
-Dakota must already have a history with the company.

 Farj muted and turned to Nilsson, then Broin, conferred for a minute, then returned to Araci.

 “Dakota Williams is a member of Abundancy.
 We support the idea of unrestricted food for all and have issued several statements regarding our desire to work with Abundancy to accomplish this within the bounds of our corporation’s abilities.”